christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 #create an XTextRange at the end of the document
     tRange = text.End
 #and set the string
-    tRange.String = "Hello World (in Python)"
+    tRange.String = "The Python version is %s.%s.%s" % sys.version_info[:3]
     return None
 {% endhighlight %}

 and copy it to the Macro directory for LibreOffice :

-	cp myscript.py /Applications/LibreOffice.app/Contents/Resources/Scripts/Python/
+	cp myscript.py /Applications/LibreOffice.app/Contents/Resources/Scripts/python/

-which you can run from :
+Open a new text document and run it from the menu :

 ![LibreOffice Python Macro Directory]({{ site.url }}/img/libreoffice_python_macro_script.png)

-after having opened a text document.

 In case there are multiple methods, all of them will be exported, but we can also specify which one to export with the following statement at the end of the file :

 {% highlight python %}
-g_exportedScripts = capitalisePython,
+g_exportedScripts = PythonVersion,
 {% endhighlight %}

 For distribution of code, [OXT format](http://wiki.openoffice.org/wiki/Documentation/DevGuide/Extensions/Extensions) acts as containers of code that will be installed by the Extension Manager or with the command line `/Applications/LibreOffice.app/Contents/MacOS/unopkg`.